shaswatgithub/stamatics2025-deepflow-/README.md

-Based on the analysis of your two uploaded Jupyter Notebooks (A1.ipynb and A2.ipynb), here is a README description that explains both files clearly:

 📊 DeepFlow Data Analysis Notebooks
-This repository contains two Python Jupyter notebooks for data preprocessing, visualization, and feature engineering on distinct datasets.
-The goal is to prepare the datasets for machine learning or data insights using structured, well-documented steps.
+This repository contains two Jupyter notebooks focused on structured data preprocessing and exploratory analysis.
+Each notebook targets a different dataset, applying essential steps to prepare the data for machine learning or derive valuable insights.

-📁 Files Overview
+📁 Notebook Summaries
-A1.ipynb – Auction Sales Data Preprocessing & Encoding
+🔹 A1.ipynb — Auction Sales Data: Preprocessing & Encoding
-Purpose: Preprocess machinery auction sales data (Train/Test CSVs).

-Key Steps:
+Objective:
+Clean and encode a machinery auction sales dataset using standard preprocessing techniques to prepare it for predictive modeling.

+Main Tasks Covered:

-Load datasets using pandas.
+Load training and test CSV files using pandas.

-Parse and sort by saledate.
+Parse the saledate column and sort the data chronologically.

-Drop columns with over 30% missing values.
+Eliminate columns with over 30% missing data.

-Remove identifiers and date fields (SalesID, MachineID, ModelID, saledate).
+Drop identifier and date-related fields (SalesID, MachineID, ModelID, saledate) that are not useful for modeling.
-Fill missing numeric values using median imputation.
-Use Label Encoding for categorical variables using sklearn.preprocessing.LabelEncoder.
-Target Outcome: Cleaned, encoded training and testing datasets ready for modeling.

-A2.ipynb – Zomato Dataset Overview & Statistics
-Purpose: Perform exploratory data analysis on a restaurant dataset (zomato.csv).

-Key Steps:
+Apply median imputation to handle missing numeric values.

+Use LabelEncoder from sklearn.preprocessing to encode categorical features.

+Outcome:
+A cleaned and encoded version of both training and test sets, suitable for use in machine learning models.

+🔹 A2.ipynb — Zomato Dataset: Exploratory Analysis
+Objective:
+Conduct an initial exploration of a restaurant dataset to understand its structure and prepare for further analysis or visualization.

+Main Tasks Covered:

-Read the CSV (likely exported from Excel).
+Load the zomato.csv dataset (commonly exported from Excel).

-Display initial records with .head().
+Display the first few rows using .head() to get a quick overview.

-Show dataset structure using .info() and .describe().
+Summarize the structure of the dataset using .info() and .describe().

-Print all column names for reference.
+Print all column names to understand available features.

-# stamatics2025-deepflow-
-Assignment
+Outcome:
+A structured overview of the dataset with basic statistical summaries and feature listings, laying the groundwork for deeper analysis.